Azure/azure-sdk-for-rust/services/mgmt/confidentialledger/README.md

 # azure_mgmt_confidentialledger crate

-This is a generated [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate from the Azure REST API specifications listed in:
+This is an unofficial, unsupported generated [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust/tree/legacy) crate from the Azure REST API specifications listed in:

 https://github.com/Azure/azure-rest-api-specs/blob/main/specification/confidentialledger/resource-manager/readme.md

-To get started with these generated service crates, see the [examples](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/README.md#examples).
+To get started with these generated service crates, see the [examples](https://github.com/Azure/azure-sdk-for-rust/blob/legacy/services/README.md#examples).

 The default tag is `package-2022-05-13`.

-The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/tags.md) are available:
+The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/legacy/services/tags.md) are available:

 - `package-preview-2023-06` has 18 operations from 1 API versions: `2023-06-28-preview`.
 Use crate feature `package-preview-2023-06` to enable.
 The operations will be in the `package_preview_2023_06` module.
 - `package-preview-2023-01` has 14 operations from 1 API versions: `2023-01-26-preview`.
 Use crate feature `package-preview-2023-01` to enable.
 The operations will be in the `package_preview_2023_01` module.